barsoom/ex-remit/README.md

     - Pushes

 You should see a happy green checkmark on GitHub, and if you click the hook, "Recent Deliveries" should show a successful ping-pong interaction.

+### Automatically remove old data

+So you don't grow out of your database plan.

+* Add the free Heroku Scheduler add-on.

+* Then schedule something like this task to run daily:

+      psql $DATABASE_URL -c "DELETE FROM comment_notifications WHERE inserted_at < NOW() - INTERVAL '100 days'; DELETE FROM comments WHERE inserted_at < NOW() - INTERVAL '100 days'; DELETE FROM commits WHERE inserted_at < NOW() - INTERVAL '100 days'"

 ## Example queries